MoreNaruto/stock-finder/README.md

 # Stock-finder

 ## How to run app
-Before you start the next steps, please go `server/src/main/resources` and create an `application.properties` file.
+Before you start the next steps, please go to `server/src/main/resources` and create an `application.properties` file.

 Copy and paste the contents in your `application.dist.properties`